TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.38.md

 ---

-He blesseth them also, so that they are multiplied greatly; And he suffereth not their cattle to decrease.
+He blesses them also, so that they are multiplied greatly.
+He doesn't allow their livestock to decrease.